romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 ## querying multiple records, single, arrays, values

-Query methods are building blocks for a query chain, and when query is ready use `await` to get all records:
+Query methods are building blocks for a query chain, and when a query is a ready use `await` to get all records:
 ```ts
 const records: { id: number, name: string }[] = await Table.select('id', 'name')
 ```

-`.take()` to get only one record, it will add `LIMIT 1` to the query, will throw `NotFoundError` when not found.
+`.take()` to get only one record, it will add `LIMIT 1` to the query and will throw `NotFoundError` when not found.

 `.find(id)` and `.findBy(conditions)` also returns one record.